Reducibility of low dimensional Poincar\'e duality spaces

 exhibits $\xi$ as a Spivak normal fibration of $X$. \end{Lemma} \begin{proof} One simply checks the universal property, i.e.\ that the class corresponding to $[X]$ in $\H_n(\M(\xi);\Z)$ under the Thom isomorphism comes from a stable map $\S^n \to \M(\xi)$ under the Hurewicz homomorphism.
 Notice that one uses the twisted Thom isomorphism

-and it is here that I use the assumption $w_1(\xi) = w_1(X)$.
+and it is here that we use the assumption $w_1(\xi) = w_1(X)$.
 As indicated in the statement of the lemma, the map $\bar{f}$ induces a map on Thom spectra $\M(\SF(Y)) \to \M(\xi)$ and so one considers the composite

 It has the desired properties because $f$ has degree 1 and the diagram

 commutes. \end{proof}

 Recall that for a manifold $M$, the Spivak normal fibration is given by the spherical fibration underlying the stable normal bundle of $M$, i.e.\ the diagram